Workshops & Live Training

 Many of our workshops have knowledge prerequisites and/or require advance setup of hardware or software.
 Please read the workshop descriptions carefully and make sure you have satisfied any requirements well in advance.
 A guide to help with advance setup for in-person workshops can be found on our workshop requirements page.

 An analogous guide for virtual workshops, which includes a list of overarching requirements for any workshop conducted over Zoom, can be found on our virtual workshop requirements page.
-Please note that, because of the logistical challenges it entails, there will be no troubleshooting of setup issues during the virtual workshops!
+Please note that, because of the logistical challenges it entails, there will be no troubleshooting of setup issues during the virtual workshops.

 Workshop materials will be made available sometime at the end of the semester on the workshop archive page.
-Note that sometimes instructors of virtual workshops request that their sessions not be recorded, so Zoom recordings of some sessions may not become available.

 Pre-recorded Virtual Workshops